High-Intensity-Prototyping-Labs/CEX/README.md

 ## Goals
 1. Conform to POSIX and ANSI C standards.
-2. Freely distribute the library across popular package repositories (Homebrew, AUR, etc.).
+2. Freely distribute the across popular package repositories (Homebrew, AUR, etc.).
+3. Add libc extensions and new collections of functions and types.

 ## FAQ
 ### Hasn't this been tried before?